salvadorfrs5/overload-tracker/readme.md

   - User can input exercise data, such as sets/reps/weight for each workout session.
 - Progress Visualization
   - User can view graphs and charts of their workout progress.
-- Profile
 - User can set goals and access account settings.

 ### 3. Navigation